Aliases for DNAJA1 Gene

 GeneCards Summary for DNAJA1 Gene

-DNAJA1 (DnaJ (Hsp40) Homolog, Subfamily A, Member 1) is a Protein Coding gene.
-Among its related pathways are Regulation of Androgen receptor activity and Diurnally regulated genes with circadian orthologs.
+DNAJA1 (DnaJ Heat Shock Protein Family (Hsp40) Member A1) is a Protein Coding gene.
+Among its related pathways are Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF) and Regulation of Androgen receptor activity.
 GO annotations related to this gene include ubiquitin protein ligase binding and chaperone binding.
 An important paralog of this gene is DNAJA4.

 UniProtKB/Swiss-Prot for DNAJA1 Gene